marcglasberg/async_redux/README.md

    the `errors` queue.
 If this happens, the test will continue running, and may even pass.
 The only way to make sure no errors were thrown would be asserting that the `errors` queue is still empty at the end of the test.
-This is even more problematic if the unexpected `UserException` is thrown inside of a `before()` method.
+This is even more problematic if the unexpected `UserException` is thrown inside a `before()` method.
 In this case it will prevent the reducer to run, and the test will probably fail with wrong state but no errors in the console.

 The solution is to use the `shouldThrowUserExceptions` parameter in the `StoreTester` constructor.